LiuYuML/NT-VOT211/misc/Other/README.md

 - Input a number and click `jump` to navigate to the desired frame.

 ### Marking Attributes
-- Click `out of view` or select 'Occlusion' before drawing the rectangle to mark the attribute for the current frame.
+- Click `out of view` or select `Occlusion` before drawing the rectangle to mark the attribute for the current frame.